 Key Metrics for Internet/Information Technology Companies

-Traffic – Monthly Average Users (MAUs) and Daily Average Users (DAUs)
+Traffic – Monthly Active Users (MAUs) and Daily Active Users (DAUs)

 MAUs and DAUs are important for all information technologies company but companies who are not yet profitable and even pre-revenue companies will have special attention paid to these numbers.